Bhakti087/rock-paper-scissor/README.md

 Open the game in your web browser.
 Click on one of the three buttons to select your choice (rock, paper, or scissors).
 The computer will randomly select its choice.
-The result will be displayed on the screen (win, lose, or draw).
+The result will be displayed on the screen (win, lose, or tie).
 Your score will be updated accordingly.

 Customization